sergio-garcia-castro/cold-spray-macroscopic-simulator/README.md

 # My Python Project

 ## Description
-This project is designed to [brief explanation of what your project does].
-It includes the main code, several example scripts, and `.obj` files that are utilized in both the examples and the main code.
-The project is structured to demonstrate [specific purpose or functionality].
+This project is designed to 3D model the Cold Spray process.
+It includes the main code, several example scripts, and `.obj` files that are loaded and used as meshes in both the examples and the main code.

 Key features:
-- Feature 1
-- Feature 2
+- Mesh handling from `.obj` files
+- Implementation of the mathematical model of the Cold Spray process.
+- Optimization during the simulation of the mesh modification.
-- Feature 3
+- Export final

 ## Prerequisites
 Before getting started, ensure you have the following software installed: